B.A., University of Houston; M.A., Ph.D., Indiana University

 Donna A. Patterson is a historian of Africa and the African Diaspora with interests in pharmaceuticals, global health policy, gender, and the history of medicine.
-Her book, Pharmacy in Senegal: Gender, Healing, and Entrepreneurship, will be released by Indiana University Press in fall 2014.
+Her most recent book is Pharmacy in Senegal: Gender, Healing, and Entrepreneurship (Indiana University Press 2014).

 Pharmacy in Senegal: Gender, Healing and Entrepreneurship examines the rise of pharmacists in twentieth-century Senegal.
 It chronicles the beginning of the pharmacy profession in Senegal beginning in the early twentieth century with the initial training in French biomedical traditions through the end of the twentieth century, with pharmacists at the forefront of biomedical healing.
 Relying on evidence from archives and oral interviews from several cities in Senegal and France, this book raises new questions about African medical professionalization in colonial and postcolonial Senegal, women entrepreneurs, biomedical care, and the pharmaceutical marketplace.
 Her work has appeared in the Journal of Women's History and the Journal of Healthcare for the Poor and Underserved.
 Her current projects include a monograph-in-progress on illicit drug trades in West Africa and the Horn of Africa and a project on BRICS countries investment in health and medicine in Africa.

 Patterson teaches classes in the Africana Studies Department that are interdisciplinary and transnational and include Health, Medical Professionals, and the Body, Francophone Africa, Women in the Civil Rights Movement, History of West Africa, and Introduction to the Black Experience (African Diaspora).